A hell trip to Eldoret

-My weekend begun on Friday, a few minutes before four.
+My weekend began on Friday, a few minutes before four.
 At that point, the votes were being tallied after our peaceful and orderly elections in ED I and my opponent was fairing on in a manner, I didn’t appreciate.
 Within an hour, I emerged the winner and I was in a celebratory mood.

 After that, I had to get some operational cash for the trip to North Rift.
 At exactly 10.00 pm, I left the room of my heretic pal PO whom I had dropped to check on for a chat to kill time.
 Getting to the transport section, there were already a handful eager students impatiently waiting for the bus to take of.